JohnnyDeeee/Improved-Colony-Simulation/README.md

 I'm going to try and write my own physics to reduce overhead and increase performance (i hope).
 Also i'm going to focus more on core features instead of making everything big and fancy.

 ## TODO
-- [ ] Improve vision, create a "cone" \ / instead of a single straight line (see CreatureBehaviour.cs 125 - vision edges)
+- [ ] I think the difference of brain outputs, between different colors, is not great enough (maybe this can be fixed by making the weights 'bigger' ?)
-  - [ ] Hopefully this will also fix the avoid force so that they wont collide while trying to avoid, if not also fix this
+- [ ] Make creatures more focused on a target when they want to follow (now vision() keeps going on and could wander off while following)
 - [ ] Genetic Algorithm
   - [ ] Genomes
     - [ ] Mass (fat parents get fat kids)